-Preparing ahead of time will make getting to your cruise ship a breeze, but there also are a few ways you can combat the lines, once you get to the terminal.
+Preparing ahead of time will make getting to your cruise ship a breeze, but there also are a few ways you can combat the lines once you get to the terminal.

 Cruise lines offer the ability to check in online at least a few days prior to sailing, so be sure to take advantage.
 By getting this step out of the way before you arrive, you'll be able to fill out forms you otherwise have to do at the terminal.
 You also can print your boarding pass and luggage tags, which will help speed up the process as soon as you arrive.
 Make sure you attach those printed luggage tags (which indicate your cabin number) to your bags.

 We recommend getting to the terminal either early, before the rush, or late (after 2 p.m.), when most people are already onboard.
 You might still have a little wait, but it won't be anything compared to peak boarding time.
 Just don't arrive too early, as you might find yourself waiting even longer for the previous cruise's passengers to disembark.

 Priority boarding is a perk enjoyed by many suite passengers and upper-tier cruise line loyalty members, but a number of cruise lines allow regular passengers to pay for the same privileges with programs such as Faster to the Fun on Carnival Cruises.

 With priority boarding, you'll have access to a dedicated security and check-in lane, which saves you from waiting in the usual lines.
 In some cases, this also means your accommodations will be ready before others.
 If you can't avoid peak boarding time, or simply can't stand to wait in line, upgrading to priority boarding is worth the splurge.

 When you arrive at the terminal, porters will be there to greet you and take your luggage -- which will be delivered to your cabin -- so you don't have to lug around all that weight yourself.
 (Don't forget to tip the porters a few bucks.)
 You're not obliged to hand over your bags; however, doing so will make it easier for you to move through the security and check-in lines.